mlanza/ai-literacy/301/05-text-adventures.md

 * **Tools = verbs** (what the model can do)

-That kept things simple enough, but pluggable tools go farther, and bake in more:
+That kept things simple enough, but many tools go farther, bake in more:

 * **Resources = nouns** (what the model should know)
 * **Prompts = goals** (what you’re asking it to accomplish)